An Analysis of Lemmatization on Topic Models of Morphologically Rich Language: Introduction

-In this study, we show that \begin{itemize} \item truncated documents, imitating the sparsity seen in social media, reduce interpretability; \item if lemmatization is used, a filtered vocabulary yields more interpretable topics than an informative prior; and \item overall, interpretability is best when the corpus consists of long documents, the vocabulary is filtered, and lemmatization is applied. \end{itemize}
+In this study, in a corpus of Russian Wikipedia pages, we show that \begin{itemize} \item truncated documents, imitating the sparsity seen in social media, reduce interpretability (as measured by a word intrusion evaluation); \item if lemmatization is applied, filtering the vocabulary yields more interpretable topics than adding an informative (but fixed) prior; and \item overall, interpretability is best when the corpus consists of untruncated documents, the vocabulary is filtered, and lemmatization is applied. \end{itemize} Finally, we compare our approach and findings to a recent, comprehensive study of stemming topic models on English corpora~\cite{schofield2016} and offer suggestions for future work.